Sticky Habanero Glazed Chicken Wings

 - Heat oven to 250 degrees.
 Set the wings onto a lightly oiled baking sheet and bake for 30 minutes.
 Flip the wings.

 - Increase oven heat to 425 degrees and bake another 30 minutes, or until the wings are cooked through and the skins are nice and crispy.
 You can also hit them with the broiler a couple minutes to crisp them up even more.

-- When the wings are nearly done, heat the pepper jam, agave nectar, butter, 2 of the habanero peppers and salt in a small pot, just until it becomes easy to pour.
+- Make the Glaze.
+When the wings are nearly done, heat the pepper jam, agave nectar, butter, 2 of the habanero peppers and salt in a small pot, just until it becomes easy to pour.